oplS15projects/Lambda/README.md

 1. Download the latest release from here: *release link*
 2. Open and run Lambda.rkt
 3. Input expression is typed into the `Input`, using syntax: `keyword equation`
-4. Output is seen in the `Ouput` or lower canvas depending on keywords used.
+4. Output is seen in the `Output` or lower canvas depending on keywords used.

 **Example 1:** `plot x+2*x+3` - support for only one variable **x** is currently available.